-An ArcGIS StreetMap Premium Locator Update is a quarterly release of a new style of locators built like the ones used for the ArcGIS Online World Geocoding Service.
+An ArcGIS StreetMap Premium Locator Update is a quarterly release of locators built like the ones used for the ArcGIS Online World Geocoding Service.
 The Locator Updates are released on My Esri on a quarterly basis (Q1, Q2, Q3, and Q4) for all five StreetMap Premium regions (Asia Pacific, Europe, Latin America, Middle East and Africa, and North America).
 All existing StreetMap Premium customers have access to the ArcGIS StreetMap Premium Locator Updates through their My Esri accounts at no additional cost.
-Each release of the standard StreetMap Premium product, for example, ArcGIS StreetMap Premium Europe HERE 2018 Release 2, also contains the new locators for that region, but existing StreetMap Premium customers have access to these new locators four times per year for every region to refresh their geocoding, instead of just once or twice per year with the standard StreetMap Premium releases.
+Each release of the standard StreetMap Premium product, for example, ArcGIS StreetMap Premium Europe HERE 2018 Release 2, also contains the locators for that region, but existing StreetMap Premium customers have access to these locators four times per year for every region to refresh their geocoding, instead of just once or twice per year with the standard StreetMap Premium releases.

 Yes, once you geocode your addresses, you may store the latitude-longitude coordinates in an ArcGIS database or an external database.
 The results are yours to keep, whether or not your license has expired.
 However, you may not resell the points or use them for any commercial (revenue-generating) purposes.

 For the SubAddress and PointAddress matches, these fields store the decimal degree coordinates for the parcel centroid or rooftop centroid associated with each address, as the geocoded point feature is located on the street segment near the main entrance to the property by default.
 Beginning with the June 2020 Release of the ArcGIS Online World Geocoding Service, the default location of PointAddress and SubAddress matches changed from the routing location on the street to the address location (parcel or rooftop centroid).

-See the Use the new locators topic for suggestions on optimizing performance for geocoding services published from the new locators.
+See the Use the locators topic for suggestions on optimizing performance for geocoding services published from the locators.